Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 These statistics present information on cases reported to mandatory surveillance since the start of surveillance for each infection.
 Data is presented for transparency and to allow tracking of these mandated infections across multiple settings.

-The onset algorithm, and later the prior trust exposure algorithm, introduced since 2017 to align more closely with the European Centre for Disease Control (Europe) and the Centers for Disease Control and Prevention (USA) sought to attribute cases to either a hospital or community setting and whether a case was healthcare-associated to identify where the infection may have occurred.
-Prior healthcare exposure definitions require trusts to enter exposure to reporting trust alone may lead to an underestimation of healthcare association as patients may have had contact with other healthcare settings which is not captured.
-However, this definition has been consistently applied across all surveillance years.
+The onset algorithm, and since 2017 the prior trust exposure algorithm, helped us align more closely with the European Centre for Disease Control (Europe) and the Centres for Disease Control (USA) sought to attribute cases to either a hospital or community setting and whether a case was healthcare-associated to identify where the infection may have occurred.
+Prior healthcare exposure definitions require trusts to enter the patient’s exposure in only the reporting trust which may lead to an underestimation of healthcare association as patients may have had contact with other healthcare settings which is not captured.
+Despite this, this definition has been consistently applied across all surveillance years.
 Also, when comparing data with other UK nations or countries, it is important to consider any differences in infection definitions, onset and prior trust exposure algorithms, and the deduplication window used.

 The IS report does not provide a basis:

-- for comparisons between different IS organisations due to their variable size and range (case mix) of patients seen
+- for comparisons between different IS organisations due to their variable size and range (case mix) of patients admitted

 - for reliable comparison of these infections between the NHS and IS organisations